josueBarretogit/manga-tui/README.md

 On linux it will output something like: `~/.local/share/manga-tui` <br />

-On the `manga-tui` directory there will be 3 directories
+On the `manga-tui` directory there will be 4 directories
 - `history`, which contains a sqlite database to store reading history
+- `config`, which contains a TOML file with extra configuration
 - `mangaDownloads`, where manga will be downloaded
 - `errorLogs`, for storing posible errors / bugs